sheik/lumberjack/README.md

     go get github.com/sheik/lumberjack

 After you install, you can run "godoc -http :8080" and browse for lumberjack to get more detailed documentation.
+Or you can visit the [lumberjack documentation](https://godoc.org/github.com/sheik/lumberjack) online at godoc.org.

 To install the filter program to filter the logs you produce: